seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **JESSICA**
 When I was with him I have heard him swear
 To Tubal and to Chus, his countrymen,
-That he would rather have Antonio’s flesh
+That he would rather have Antonio's flesh
 Than twenty times the value of the sum
 That he did owe him: and I know, my lord,
 If law, authority and power deny not,